pyarelal-mountblue/Short-Technical-Paper/STP_OSI_Layer.md

     <br>

     * Network Layer is the third lowest layer of the OSI Model.
-    *  The protocols used to route the network traffic are known as Netwok Layer Protocols.
+    *  The protocols used to route the network traffic are known as Network Layer Protocols.
-    * It manages device addressing, track the location of devices on the network.
+    * It manages device addressing, tracks the location of devices on the network.
     * It determines the best path to transfer the data from source to destination based on the network speeds.

    <br>